-K nowledge Criteri a Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-6.
+l· (nowledge Criteri а Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-6.
 Name structural features found in print media.
 K-6.
 Recognise various structural features in a given print medium.
 K-6.
 Describe various structural features and their use in a given print medium.
 C-3.
 Explain how structural features are used differently in a C-3.
 Compare the use of different structural features in C-3.
 Discuss how structural features can change the meaning of a K-7.
 List examples of issues of subjectivity in print media.
 K.7 Outline examples of issues of subjectivity in print media.
 K-7.
-Describe different versions of a recent real-life story to show issues of subjectivity. given print medium. different print media. given print medium.
+Describe different versions of a recent real-life story to show issues of given print medium. different print media. given print medium.
 A-2.
-Construct a plan for designing the front cover of a magazine and the front page A-2.
-Design an advertisement, aimed at the given audience for a cover of a magazine and a A-2.
-Design a cover of a magazine and a newspaper, which also includes an advertisement, K-8.
+Construct a plan for designing the front cover of a magazine and A-2.
+Design an advertisement, aimed at the given audience for a cover of a A-2.
+Design a cover of a magazine and a newspaper, which also includes an K-8.
 List the codes and conventions found in print media.
 K-8.
-Outline the use of codes and conventions in a given print medium.
+Outline the use of codes and conventions in a given print medium. subjectivity.
 K-8.
 Describe the impact of codes and conventions in a given print medium.
 C-4.
 Explain how a print characteristic engages the interest of audiences.
 C-4.
 Compare how different print characteristics in magazines and newspapers communicate different messages.
 C-4.
-Discuss how a given print product engages with its specific audience through specific print characteristics. of a newspaper. newspaper. aimed at an audience of your choice.
+Discuss how a given print product engages with its specific audience through specific print characteristics. the front page of a newspaper. magazine and a newspaper. advertisement, aimed at an audience of your choice.

-Learning Outco me 4: Demor nstrate knowledge o of the personal and collective responsi bilities when publis shing online. k Knowledge Criteria Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-9.
+Learning Outcome 4: Demonstrate knowledge of of the personal and l collective respons bilities when publis shing online. (nowledge Cri torio Cor Comprehension Criteria Application Criteria Assessment Assessment Assessment Assessment Assessment Application Criteria Assessment Assessment Assessment Assessment Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) K-9.
 List procedures to be smart online.
 K-9.
-Outline the positive and negative consequences of online activity.
-K-9.
-Describe the importance of following procedures to be smart online.
-C-5.
+Outline the positive and negative consequence of online activity. tollowing C-5.
 Outline key factors that impact the C-5.
 Discuss personal and collective C-5.
 Evaluate your own website building A-3.
 Construct a plan to publish a static 3-page A-3.
 Develop a 3-page website including a blog A-3.
 Publish a 3-page website including a blog aimed at a K-10.
 Name the key steps necessary to design a website blog.
 K-10.
-Mention the key steps necessary to publish a website blog.
-K-10.
-Outline the considerations necessary to keep a blog running. design and the development of a website. responsibilities of publishing material on- line. process through peer feedback reviewed on your own blog. website including a blog for a specific audience. aimed at a particular audience. particular audience to generate and act on peers' feedback.
+Mentic the key step necessary to publish a website blog s the considerations necessary to keep a blog design and the development of a website. responsibilities of publishing material on- line. process through peer feedback reviewed on your own blog. website including a blog for a specific audience. aimed at a particular audience. particular audience to generate and act on peers' feedback.

-SEC 41 SYLLABUS (2023): MEDIA LITERACY EDUCATION
+SEC 41 SYLLABUS (2025): MEDIA LITERACY EDUCATION